-5. I06 Decimal places position (optional):

-If you have selected 0: User defined, rotational or 1: User defined, translational for IO5 Type of axis, define the desired number of decimal places.

-6. I09 Measure unit (optional):

-If you have selected 0: User defined, rotational or 1: User defined, translational for IO5 Type of axis, define the desired unit of measure.
+- 5. I06 Decimal places position (optional): - If you have selected 0: User defined, rotational or 1: User defined, translational for IO5 Type of axis, define the desired number of decimal places. - 6.
+I09 Measure unit (optional): - If you have selected 0: User defined, rotational or 1: User defined, translational for IO5 Type of axis, define the desired unit of measure. - 7.
+Use the polarity to specify the direction of interpretation between the axis movement and motor movement.

-A change to parameter I06 moves the decimal separator for all axis-specific values!
-Ideally, change I06 before parameterizing other axis-specific values and then check them afterwards.
+A change to parameter I06 moves the decimal separator for all axis-specific position values!
+Ideally, define I06 before parameterizing other position values and then check them.